CatchemAL/CatchemAlphaZero/README.md

 # Learning through self-play reinforcement learning

 CAZ is able to learn games entirely through self-play reinforcement learning.
-The idea is to use MCTS to explore a sample of the state space that seems most promising.
+The idea is to use MCTS to explore a sample of the search space that seems most promising.
 At each step, the MCTS is guided by a policy retrieved from the neural network and evaluates a position using the neural network's evalution result.
 The neural network is a two-headed (policy head and value head) [ResNet](https://en.wikipedia.org/wiki/Residual_neural_network) architecture that is described in detail in DeepMind's [Nature paper](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ).
 Below, is an illustration of the architecture used for TicTacToe.
 For chess, the architecture uses 19 residual network blocks:

 <div style="text-align:center">